jason7791/clrs_pytorch/README.md

 from the third edition of the standard *Introduction to Algorithms* by Cormen, Leiserson, Rivest and Stein.

 This project builds on the original CLRS Algorithmic Reasoning Benchmark implemented in JAX by Google Deepmind.
 Here we provide a PyTorch implementation of the CLRS baseline model.
-In addition, we provide a PyTorch baseline model for the Open Graph Benchmark (OGB) tasks, allowing us to easily transfer weights from the CLRS model to the OGB model to directly evaluate the effects of pretraining on classical algorithms.
+In addition, we provide a PyTorch baseline model for Open Graph Benchmark (OGB) tasks.
+This facilitates the transfer of weights from the CLRS model to the OGB model, allowing us to directly evaluate the impact of classical algorithm pretraining on OGB tasks.

 ## Getting started